 No crash-test scores have been published.

-Neither have prices, but the new G-Class gets standard leather upholstery, power-adjustable front seats with memory, a Burmester-branded audio system, automatic emergency braking, active lane control, and keyless ignition.
+The entry is steep, but the rewards are great.
+The 2019 Mercedes-Benz G-Class starts at more than $125,000 but gets standard leather upholstery, power-adjustable front seats with memory, a Burmester-branded audio system, automatic emergency braking, active lane control, and keyless ignition.
 A 12.3-inch touchscreen for infotainment is standard, while a secondary display of the same size is on the options list to take the place of a conventional gauge cluster.
 Individual options are limited but include adaptive dampers, massaging front seats, a heated steering wheel, and a rear-seat entertainment system.

 2019 Mercedes-Benz G Class